 We have compiled a factsheet for parents that summarises the main changes that may affect people parenting alone or sharing parenting.
 It is available to read here – Budget 2018

 If you are parenting alone or sharing parenting then maximising your income is an all-important need for providing for your family.
 If you are not currently in work then it is likely that your income will be a social welfare payment.
-For those with younger children, aged under 7, this may be the One-Parent Family Payment; there are also alternative payments for those whose children are aged between 7 and 14 such as the Jobseeker’s Allowance Transitional payment; for those with dependent children over 14 and seeking work, or for those who have other caring responsibilities or you may have a medical condition, physical or mental disability, which effects your ability to work.
-If you are in employment then you may still qualify for some social welfare payments such as the One-Parent Family Payment, if your income is less than €425; or the Family Income Supplement.
+For those with younger children, aged under 7, this may be the One-Parent Family Payment; there are also alternative payments for those whose children are aged between 7 and 13 such as the Jobseeker’s Allowance Transitional payment; for those with dependent children over 14 and seeking work, or for those who have other caring responsibilities or you may have a medical condition, physical or mental disability, which effects your ability to work.
+If you are in employment then you may still qualify for some social welfare payments such as the One-Parent Family Payment, if your income is less than €425; or the Working Family Payment.
 Take a look at the different payments below in the In-Work Benefits section, to see which may apply to you.

 One-Parent Family Payment